-Minimum Revenue Provision (MRP) Policy Statement 2019/20
+Minimum Revenue Provision (MRP) Policy Statement 2020/21

-- 2.6 The Council's MRP policy statement for 2019/20 is in accordance with the main recommendations contained within the guidance issued by the Secretary of State under section 21(1A) of the Local Government Act 2003.
+- The Council's MRP policy statement for 2020/21 is in accordance with the main recommendations contained within the guidance issued by the Secretary of State under section 21(1A) of the Local Government Act 2003.
 MRP will be charged under Option 3 of the MHCLG guidance on General Fund borrowing.
 Option 3 is an MRP charge over a time period reasonably commensurate with the estimated useful life of a new asset. - 2.7 There is no requirement to charge MRP to the HRA.
 However, following on from the introduction of Self-Financing the HRA is required to charge depreciation on its assets for financial years commencing April 2017.
 As a result, depreciation is a real cost to the HRA from financial year 2017/18.
-The regulations had previously allowed for the Major Repairs Allowance to be used as a proxy for depreciation until 31 March 2017. - 2.8 The HRA and the General Fund will make Voluntary Revenue Provision (VRP) when this is considered prudent.
-The General Fund made a VRP in 2017/18 of £0.283m, and the HRA has planned VRP of £0.9m in 2019/20, £1.037m in 2020/21 and £1.236m in 2021/22. - 2.9 The General Fund MRP liability began when the General Fund undertook borrowing during financial year 2016/17.
-Borrowing in respect of The Pulse fitness extension, the Multi-Service contract vehicles, premises and equipment, and more recently the Littlecombe Business Units has resulted in a requirement to charge the General Fund with MRP, as a prudent provision for the repayment of that debt. - 2.10 The status of £2m of funding received from the HCA in respect of capital development works to Brimscombe Port is effectively a loan, although a future capital receipt arising from the property asset transferred to the Council as part of the development agreement should be sufficient to repay that loan.
-At this stage no MRP provision is being charged to the General Fund.
-However, this position will be kept under review.
+The regulations had previously allowed for the Major Repairs Allowance to be used as a proxy for depreciation until 31 March 2017. - The HRA 30 year financial plan now includes provision for the repayment of debt and therefore the HRA will make Voluntary Revenue Provision (VRP) when this is considered prudent.
+The HRA has planned VRP of £0.9m (19/20), £0.918m (20/21), £1.138m (21/22) and £1.361m (22/23). - 2.9 The General Fund MRP liability began when the General Fund undertook borrowing during financial year 2016/17.
+Borrowing in respect of The Pulse fitness extension, the Multi-Service contract vehicles, premises and equipment, and more recently the Littlecombe Business Units has resulted in a requirement to charge the General Fund with MRP, as a prudent provision for the repayment of that debt. - 2.10 The status of £2m of funding received from the HCA in respect of capital development works to Brimscombe Port is effectively a loan, although the agreement with HCA is being re-negotiated.
+As no expenditure related to that loan has yet been incurred no MRP is charged to make provision for repayment.
+When expenditure is incurred then MRP will begin. - 2.11 In 2020-21 IFRS16 is introduced and this will have the effect of removing the current distinction between finance and operating leases.
+As a result, some currently leased assets will come on balance sheet, but the impact is very immaterial.
+There will be a greater impact in future from planned vehicle leases particularly by the HRA Repairs and Maintenance service.
+The policy will be for these leased assets to be depreciated by the same amount as the MRP element of annual lease payments.
+MRP is the capital element of the annual lease payments, excluding interest and service elements which are revenue costs.